 Kidney toxicity is a potential side effect of some arthritis medications.
-Kidney problems which develop from the use of arthritis medications are not common but can occur.
+Kidney problems that develop from the use of arthritis medications are not common, but they can occur.
 Doctors may routinely order tests to monitor the effect of certain drugs on the kidneys, screening for kidney problems or abnormalities with kidney function.

 Blood Tests for Kidney Function

 BUN (Blood Urea Nitrogen) is a blood test which assesses kidney function.
 Urea is a by-product of protein metabolism and is formed in the liver.
 Urea is filtered from the blood by the kidneys and excreted in the urine.

 Arthritis or gout drugs that can increase BUN levels include: